femi-anthony-db/certification-prep/dataeng_assoc/practice_exams-reviews.md

 ```

-Ans: C
+**Ans: C**

-Overall explanation
+#### Overall explanation
-The Answer is DELETE and UPDATE permissions do not exit, you have to use MODIFY which provides both Update and Delete permissions.
+The Answer is DELETE and UPDATE permissions do not exist, you have to use MODIFY which provides both Update and Delete permissions.

 Please note: TABLE ACL privilege types are different from Unity Catalog privilege types, please read the question carefully.